 I had a TOTAL fan girl moment, as this is one of my favourite YouTubers.
 For those not in the know, he is John Quilter aka the Food Busker.
 He has a great weekly show where he shares his tasty street food creations with the Great British public, and they pay him what they think it’s worth!
 It’s a brilliant concept and he’s a lot of fun to watch, you have to go check it out!

-One of the dishes Neil cooked up for us was for Lobster Tacos.
-In my mad rush to stuff them into my face, I only got one really dodgy shot of them so please excuse my greedy hunger.
+One of the dishes cooked up for us was for Lobster Tacos.
+In my mad rush to stuff them into my face, I only got one really dodgy shot of them so please excuse me!
 But rest assured, they were sooooooo good.
-Their lobster is meaty and sweet and so pretty to boot.
+The lobster was meaty and sweet and so pretty to boot!

-Don’t be intimidated by cooking lobster for the first time.
+Don’t be intimidated if you don’t know how to cook lobster tails and will be doing this for the first time.
 It seriously couldn’t be easier.
 I chose to boil mine, but use whichever process you prefer.
 Please note: The following cooking times are for cooking shell on lobster tails that weigh around 110g each.
 If your tails are larger or smaller, please adjust the timings appropriately.

 How to Boil Lobster Tails